-Welcome to the Population Genomics Laboratory of the Institute of Genetics and Biophysics of the National Research Council.
+Welcome to the Population Genomics Laboratory of Department of Genetics, Genomics and Informatics at the University of Tennessee Health Science Center.
 We are interested in understanding causes and consequences of genetic diversity and how natural selection in humans affects loci related to diseases.

 Fascinating (Lieutenant Spock)